La Mota Castle (San Sebastián): Siege of San Sebastián (7 July – 8 September 1813)

-In March 1813, San Sebastian, under General Rey, had a garrison of 600 French troops.
+In March 1813, San Sebastián, under General Rey, had a garrison of 600 French troops.
 When he complained that he needed four to five thousand and by June, his garrison was increased to 2,300, and on 1 July, numbered 3,000 men, with 76 guns, of which 13 were positioned behind the castle defences.

 On 8 September, sixty-one British guns and mortars began their bombardment of the castle defences and after two hours, in which all the defences had been levelled to the ground, Rey surrendered his garrison of some 1,300 troops, plus 450 wounded and the almost 350 Portuguese and British prisoners captured on previous assaults.

 Hundred Thousand Sons of Saint Louis (April – November 1823)

 Some five army corps French troops (the bulk of the French regular army), under Louis Antoine, Duke of Angoulême, entered Spain to help the Spanish Bourbon royalists restore King Ferdinand VII of Spain to the absolute power of which he had been deprived during the Liberal Triennium.
-San Sebastian was blockaded, rather than besieged, by French troops under Jean Bourke from the first week of April until September, when General Étienne Ricard finally entered the city, taking the castle on 3 October.
+San Sebastián was blockaded, rather than besieged, by French troops under Jean Bourke from the first week of April until September, when General Étienne Ricard finally entered the city, taking the castle on 3 October.

 First Carlist War (1833–1839)

-In 1835, the supporters of the late king's brother, Carlos de Borbón, known as Carlists (carlistas), blockaded San Sebastian, which supported the regent, Maria Christina, acting for Isabella II of Spain.
-The first contingent of British Legion troops arrived to garrison San Sebastian on 11 July.
+In 1835, the supporters of the late king's brother, Carlos de Borbón, known as Carlists (carlistas), blockaded San Sebastián, which supported the regent, Maria Christina, acting for Isabella II of Spain.
+The first contingent of British Legion troops arrived to garrison San Sebastián on 11 July.
 By the time their commanding officer, General Lacy Evans arrived in Spain, on August 17th 1835, there were 2,803 British troops in the city (plus 1,819 at Santander).
-The first combat involving the Legion at San Sebastian took place on 30 August.
+The first combat involving the Legion at San Sebastián took place on 30 August.
 Having blockaded the city from 1 September, on 7 December the Carlists started bombarding the city from San Bartolomé Hill, razing the outskirts at San Martín and Santa Catalina, until a sortie by the British troops was able to take the artillery position.

-San Sebastian was ideally located for a joint operation of the Royal Navy and land forces and from 14 March 1836, the Royal Navy and its Marines took an active role in the fighting.
+San Sebastián was ideally located for a joint operation of the Royal Navy and land forces and from 14 March 1836, the Royal Navy and its Marines took an active role in the fighting.
 On 5 May 1836, the day of Lacy's arrival, he launched an attack with the reinforcements of Lord Hay, consisting of 800 Royal Marines, of which 100 were gunners and the remainder, Major John Owen's infantry battalion which, combined with Royal Navy artillery fire, were able to lift the siege and push the Carlists back towards Hernani.